Research & Evidence

 Exploratory EEG findings

-Neuroscientist Mavi Ruiz-Blondet, Ph.D., tested Body Mind Relax Protocol™ using EEG.
-In an exploratory case analysis, a neural network classified protocol nights versus comparison nights.
+Neuroscientist Maria V. Ruiz-Blondet, Ph.D., tested Body Mind Relax Protocol™ using EEG.

 Read the full experiment